tapquo/appnima.docs/EN/appnimajs.md

 Stripe is a easy to usea payment gateway, is integrated with Appnima so you can make and pay purchases with the same 2 step purchasing secuence.
 Generate purchase and confirm it.

 #### Buy with Stripe
-To make a purchase with Stripe we only have to send 3 things, a reference for the purchase, the id of the credit card in wich you want to generate the charge and the amount you want to charge.
+To make a purchase with Stripe we only have to send 3 things, the id of the credit card in wich you want to generate the charge, the cvc of that credit card and the amount you want to charge.

-      Appnima.Payments.stripePurchase({reference:"Purchase reference", credit_card : "credit_card_ID", amount: 10000})
+      Appnima.Payments.stripePurchase({credit_card : "credit_card_ID",cvc:123, amount: 10000})

 If everything goes right appnima returns us a single use token to confirm our purchase later: